 Sun Microsystems Inc. will introduce new products for the low end storage market including a new linear tape open (LTO) offering in its fiscal year 2008.

-The move is a reaction to poor sales of data storage system
+The move is a reaction to poor sales of data storage system products that Sun sells to the low end storage market, which contributed to the company's dismal storage revenue performance in its fourth quarter.

 The company also suffered when it failed to introduce a next generation LTO product while companies like IBM and Dell introduced theirs, leaving Sun in an uncompetitive position.